ysabri/GitDrive/docs/index.rst

 and self explaining to whoever knows anything about webpack.
 I know enough to make what is there now work.

-One thing worth mentioning is that none of the components are actually transpiled, they are compiled in runtime using vue-loader and a bunch of other modules.
+None of the Vue components are compiled in the start script, they are compiled in runtime using vue-loader and a bunch of other modules.
 This means when any of these are referenced, ie. imported, they are referenced with respect to them existing in src/components directory not build/* directory like the rest of the code.
+This is because the build directory doesn't include the components.
+An example of this can be found in `src/renderer/index.ts`_ when importing the App component.
+Idly the components directory should get copied to build when compiling the code.

 ===========